-Design brief generators can be very helpful for designers to build up a portfolio.
-Especially for beginning designers.
+Practice briefs for graphic or logo design can be very helpful for designers to build up their portfolio, especially for beginning designers.
 Briefbox is one of the most well-known websites providing practice briefs for designers.
+Briefbox offers various design exercises for people that just want to practice their design skills and they offer various design briefs sorted by category and difficulty.
+You can also post your designs after you’ve finished one of the exercises.
+They also have their own “resource center” with resources like guides and tutorials.
 Briefbox is a great way to get into practicing logo design with fake client briefs but it also has a few cons.
 If you want lots of practice using design briefs, briefbox can be very limiting.
 Offering only 6 briefs on their free plan, it can be hard to get enough practice.

-Briefbox’s paid plans are a great option for experienced designers who are willing to pay more to get more design practice on fake design briefs.
-For less experienced and starting designers, however, paid plans are often an obstacle that gets in the way of their path to becoming a professional designer.
+Briefbox’s paid plans are a great option for experienced designers who are willing to pay more to get more design practice on practice briefs.
+For less experienced and starting designers, however, paid plans can often be an obstacle that gets in the way of their path to learning more about design.

-Graphic design brief generator like that of ours, provide an infinite amount of design briefs to practice on.
+Design brief generators like FakeClients are a great alternative to Briefbox as they can provide an infinite number of design briefs to practice on.
 FakeClients.com is free for everyone that uses it and doesn’t limit the number of briefs you can practice your design skills with.

-/Brief is a brief generator for branding, illustration, packaging and logo design with lots of different combinations.
-The briefs are less in the form of a ‘brief’ and more in the form of a checklist of various specifications regarding the project.
+/Brief is a brief generator for branding, illustration, packaging, and logo design with lots of different combinations.
+The briefs are less in the form of a ‘brief’ like those of briefbox or fakeclients and more in the form of a checklist of various specifications regarding the project.
 It’s great that you can select all the different specifications yourself but it makes it less realistic than a brief you’d get in real life where you wouldn’t know what your next design brief is going to be about.

 Briefz is a very simple generator that generates design project ideas.
 It gives you one line which describes the project to you.
 It can be very helpful for starting designers as you can be as creative as you want but it is less comparable to real-life briefs.
 It’s also helpful if you’ve already gone through all the design briefs on other sites because thanks to the simplicity, these sites can generate way more design practice briefs.
 Although, they can’t really be called briefs as they simply state the subject of your design.